TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 While Cerakey uses alumina ceramic, TacType uses zirconia ceramic.

-It’s interesting that you can compare material differences even within ceramic keycaps.
+It’s interesting to be able to compare material differences even within the ceramic keycap category.

 TacType 2

-The Glossy type in particular has a pearl-like texture, and you can really feel the smoothness unique to ceramic.
+The Glossy type in particular has a pearl-like texture, offering the smoothness unique to ceramic.

 TacType 60

-Unlike typical shine-through keycaps, the light looks like it gently bleeds through the material, which is a distinctive look.
+Unlike typical shine-through keycaps, the light bleeds through the material, which is a very distinctive look.

 TacType 34

-Because ceramic spacebars are heavy, return can become slower with light switches.
+Because ceramic spacebars are heavy, light switches might have a slow return.

-As a countermeasure, TacType includes auxiliary springs for the spacebar.
+TacType includes auxiliary springs for the spacebar as a solution.

-In addition to the Full Kit, there are split kits like the 60% Kit, Alphas, Modifier, and RX1U.
+In addition to the Full Kit, they offer split kits like 60% Kit, Alphas, Modifier, and RX1U.

 TacType Ceramic Keycapsの気になった点・注意点